grafana/grafana-operator/README.md

 ### Notifiers

-Represents a Grafana datasource.
+Represents a Grafana notifier.
 See [the documentation](./documentation/notifiers.md) for a description of properties supported in the spec.

 ## Developement and Local Deployment